Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) for Bulgaria stands at 18.1% in 2024, corresponding to a total fertility rate of 1.70.
+In 2024, Bulgaria's Birthgap Generational Indicator (TFG) stands at 18.1%, corresponding to a TFR of 1.70.
 This marks an increase of 4.1 percentage points from 2023.
-Over the past five years, the average TFG has decreased to 19.4% during 2020–2024.
-Compared to the 1970s average of 0.2%, the current figure is approximately 17.9 percentage points higher.
-Bulgaria experienced its lowest TFG between 1973 and 1979, registering at 0.0%.
-On a global scale, it holds the lowest TFG ranking at 38 out of 38 countries, and similarly within Europe, where it ranks 31st out of 31.
+Over the past five years, the average TFG has been on a downward trend, recorded at 19.4% during 2020–2024.
+Compared to the 1970s average of 0.2%, the current level is about 17.9 percentage points higher.
+The lowest TFG for Bulgaria was observed between 1973 and 1979, at 0.0%.
+Among all countries worldwide, Bulgaria holds the lowest TFG ranking at 38 out of 38.

 Birthgap Generational Indicator (TFG) over the decades